-The applicant applying for the programs below must pass a Scholastic Level Exam (SLE) with a minimum score.
+1. The applicant applying for the below programs must pass a Scholastic Level Exam (SLE) with a minimum score.
 The applicant is entitled to two attempts on the same day to achieve a passing score.
-If the applicant fails to achieve the minimum passing score after the second attempt, the applicant is eligible to retake the exam after a minimum of 24 hours has elapsed from the date of the second attempt.
+If the applicant fails to achieve the minimum passing score after the second attempt, the applicant is eligible for one final attempt after a minimum of 24 hours has elapsed from the date of the second attempt.

-Programs Min.
+Programs Minimum.
 SLE Score

 Associate Science in Nursing 16

+Emergency Medical Technician 15

-Practical Nursing 14
+Practical Nursing 15

 Pharmacy Technician 11